MircoFurini/Reinforcement-Learning-environments-human-in-the-loop/README.md

 # Reinforcement-Learning-environments-GUI
-I have developed two interfaces that allow you to study gym environments and the SafePlace environment.
+I have developed two interfaces that allow you to study the gym environments and the SafePlace environment.
 This was developed in the thesis "A graphical tool for human-in-the-loop reinforcement learning"

 ## Installation